Dre Campbell Farm

 Hydrogen peroxide also treats powdery mildew on houseplants and outdoor plants.

-Mix one tablespoon of 3% hydrogen peroxide with a gallon of water.
-Next, spray it on plant leaves.
+Mix 4 to 8 tablespoons of 3% hydrogen peroxide with a gallon of water.
+Next, spray the solution on the plant leaves.

 Arber Bio Fungicide